 - Why are you passionate about your chosen subjects?

 - Be proud of yourself and celebrate, being able to finish the year amidst all of this is amazing!

-We know that recovery is often built on being in community and supporting one another, and during the Coronavirus pandemic, this is challenged by social distancing.
+We know that recovery is often built on being in community and supporting one another, and COVID has presented many challenges to previous ways of being in community with one another.
 However, we have compiled online/digital resources to help support your recovery during this time.